CovCube/server/README.md

 The Dockerfile creates an image of the server which exposes a port, given through build-arg.
-The server can be modified with the server.env file.
+The server can be modified with the servers .env-file.
 See the documentation above at [server config](#server-config).

 ```text
 docker build --build-arg SERVER_PORT=8080 -t imagename:tag .